Make Your Meat go Further

 Meat is generally the most expensive component of a meal, by using less or making it go further we can significantly reduce our annual grocery spend.

 Most recipes will suggest 500g (1/2 pound) of meat for a recipe for 4 people.
-A good kicking off point is to consider if you can to reduce this without compromising the flavour or nutritional profile of the meal.
+A good kicking off point is to consider how and where you can to reduce this without compromising the flavour or nutritional profile of the meal.

-You can significantly reduce your grocery spending over a year if you simply get in the habit of making meat go a long way.
+You can significantly reduce your grocery spending over a year if you simply get in the habit of making the meat in each recipe go a long way.

 Will you get enough protein?